US Space Force pauses use of AI tools like ChatGPT over data security risks

 Uses of generative AI, powered by large language models that ingest huge troves of past data to learn, have exploded in the past year, underpinning ever-evolving products such as OpenAI's ChatGPT that can swiftly generate content like text, images or video off of a simple prompt.

-Lisa Costa, Space Force’s chief technology and innovation officer, said in the memo that the technology "will undoubtedly revolutionize our workforce and enhance Guardian's ability to operate at speed."
+Lisa Costa, Space Force’s chief technology and innovation officer, said in the memo that the technology "will undoubtedly revolutionise our workforce and enhance Guardian's ability to operate at speed".

 An Air Force spokesperson confirmed the temporary ban, which was first reported by Bloomberg.